Learn the Time to Learn: Replay Scheduling in Continual Learning: Method

 \section{Method}

-In this section, we describe our new problem setting of CL where historical data are available while the processing time is limited when learning new tasks.
+Here, we describe our new problem setting of CL where historical data is available while the processing time is limited when learning new tasks.
 In Section \ref{sec:problem_setting} and \ref{sec:replay_scheduling_in_continual_learning}, we present the considered problem setting, as well as our idea of learning schedules over which tasks to replay at different time steps to mitigate catastrophic forgetting.
-Section \ref{sec:mcts_for_replay_scheduling} describes how we use MCTS~\cite{coulom2006efficient} for replay scheduling in single CL environments.
-In Section \ref{sec:policy_learning_framework_for_replay_scheduling}, we present a framework based on RL~\cite{sutton2018reinforcement} for learning replay scheduling policies that generalize across different CL scenarios.
+Section \ref{sec:replay_scheduling_in_continual_learning} also describes how we use MCTS~\citep{coulom2006efficient} to study the benefits of replay scheduling in CL.
+In Section \ref{sec:policy_learning_framework_for_replay_scheduling}, we present an RL-based framework for learning replay scheduling policies that can generalize to different CL scenarios.